theobald-software/helpcenter.theobald-software.github.io/includes/setup/update.md

 After successfully testing the update on the test environment, install the update on the production environment.
 Make sure to create a backup beforehand and conduct all the necessary preparations and changes.

+{% if page.meta.product == "xtract-universal" or page.meta.product == "board-connector"%}

+!!! warning
+	**Warning!
+Critical errors.
+Support cannot be provided.**<br>
+    The versions of the test environment and of the production environment must be identical.
+Different versions can cause critical errors.
+No support can be provided, if the versions are not identical. <br>
+	Make sure to keep the versions of the test environment and production environment identical - upgrade or downgrade, if needed.

+{% endif %}

 ****
 #### Related Links
 {% if page.meta.product == "xtract-universal" or page.meta.product == "board-connector" %}- [Knowledge Base: Deploy Extractions Using Git Version Control](../../knowledge-base/deploy-extractions-using-Git-version-control.md) {% endif %}